oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 (proof-of-possession).

-Bearer Tokens may be enhanced with proof-of-possession specifications such as mTLS {{RFC8705}} to provide proof-of-possession characteristics.
+Bearer Tokens may be enhanced with proof-of-possession specifications such as DPoP {{RFC9449}} and mTLS {{RFC8705}} to provide proof-of-possession characteristics.

 To protect against access token disclosure, the communication interaction between the client and the resource server MUST utilize confidentiality and integrity protection as described in
 {{communication-security}}.

-There is no requirement on the particular structure or format of a bearer token, as described in {{accessing-protected-resources}}.
+There is no requirement on the particular structure or format of a bearer token.
 If a bearer token is a reference to authorization information, such references MUST be infeasible for an attacker to guess, such as using a sufficiently long cryptographically random string.
 If a bearer token uses an encoding mechanism to contain the authorization information in the token itself, the access token MUST use integrity protection sufficient to prevent the token from being modified.
 One example of an encoding and signing mechanism for access tokens is described in JSON Web Token Profile for Access Tokens {{RFC9068}}.

-### Authenticated Requests
+# Resource Requests {#accessing-protected-resources}

+The client accesses protected resources by presenting an access token to the resource server.
+The resource server MUST validate the access token and ensure that it has not expired and that its scope covers the requested resource.
+The methods used by the resource server to validate the access token are beyond the scope of this specification, but generally involve an interaction or coordination between the resource server and the authorization server.
+For example, when the resource server and authorization server are colocated or are part of the same system, they may share a database or other storage; when the two components are operated independently, they may use Token Introspection {{RFC7662}}
+or a structured access token format such as a JWT {{RFC9068}}.

 This section defines two methods of sending Bearer tokens in resource requests to resource servers.
 Clients MUST use one of the two methods defined below,